isaacbernat/dartmuti/README.md

 - Artwork + style improvements.
 - More customisable logic (e.g. decks, comparison rules, support jokers).
 - Responsive design.
-- Sample AI to play using this API.
 - Central server to take care of all API calls to remote players, CORS, etc.
 - Refactor (you didn't expect that one, did you?).
 - Tests.